nablarch/nablarch-document/en/application_framework/application_framework/libraries/tag.rst

  .. important::
   Request parameters cannot be referenced in EL expression.
-  Therefore, when checking the value input by the Web application user using :ref:`bean_validation`, the following must be configured:
+  Therefore, when checking the value input by the web application user using :ref:`bean_validation`, the following must be configured:

   :ref:`bean_validation_onerror`